LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 ## RDP and ERT in Cloud

 You may consider the strategic [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/refinitiv-data-platform) web base APIs platform.
-RDP APIs give you seamless and holistic access to all of Refinitiv content (whether real-time or non- real-time, analytics or alternative datasets) such as Historical Pricing, Environmental Social and Governance (ESG), News, Research, etc and commingled with your own content, enriching, integrating and distributing the data through a single interface, delivered wherever you need it via the following delivery mechanisms:
+RDP APIs give you seamless and holistic access to all of Refinitiv content such as Historical Pricing, Environmental Social and Governance (ESG), News, Research, etc and commingled with your own content, enriching, integrating and distributing the data through a single interface, delivered wherever you need it.
+The RDP APIs delivery mechanisms are following:
 * Request - Response: RESTful web service (HTTP GET, POST, PUT or DELETE)
 * Alert: delivery is a mechanism to receive asynchronous updates (alerts) to a subscription.
 * Bulks:  deliver substantial payloads, like the end of day pricing data for the whole venue.